In the City: Kyoto

 For sushi lovers, Nozomi is ideal.
 Though there are other traditional dishes on offer, there is a superb selection of sushi to choose from.
-A fantastic value-for-money midday option is the Tegaru Lunch Set, which includes ten varieties of sushi, a Japanese curry hot pot and a dessert for around £8.
+A fantastic value-for-money midday option is the Tegaru Lunch Set, which includes ten varieties of sushi, a Japanese curry hot pot and a dessert.

 Splurge: Yoshikawa (3)

 With only nine counter seats, this exclusive tempura restaurant is a fantastic option for those looking to mark the occasion.
 The light and crispy tempura served here is said to be the best in Kyoto, and is cooked to order before your eyes by experienced and respected chefs.
 Due to the small number of seats and the popularity of this restaurant, it is essential to make a reservation in order to avoid disappointment.